DiegoGorgazzi/random-quote-machine/README.md

 This is a challenge project from freeCodeCamp (FCC) which consists in building an App from scratch that returns random quotes.
+Here's my working version (including the testing suite from FCC): https://random-quote-machine-diego.firebaseapp.com/

 I've included the original text below with instructions on what they want students to accomplish (copied from: https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine/).

 ### What I did
 * Solved the problem using React following the specs from FCC.
-Here's the working app: https://random-quote-machine-diego.firebaseapp.com/

 ### What I'm probably going to be doing after this
 * I'll probably replace all ids that I'm forced to use with the classic "className".